 Soaring.
 Or so it seems, standing on a lofty, windy mountain summit, gazing at birds of prey riding the breezy uplifts far below, and feeling decidedly on top of the world.
-Though many peaks in western North Carolina lofty views, few offer the truly breathtaking dropoffs, sharp terrain and incredible 360-degree panoramas as Hawksbill Mountain.
+Though many peaks in western North Carolina lofty views, few offer the truly breathtaking drop-offs, sharp terrain and incredible 360-degree panoramas as Hawksbill Mountain.

-There’s nothing quite like catching an epic sunrise or sunset from Hawksbill.
+There’s nothing quite like catching an epic sunrise or sunset from the mountain.
 The trail is moderately easy to navigate, even in dwindling light, but be sure to pack a headlamp to help navigate the trail’s curves and switchbacks at dark.
 A quick scramble up to the summit for sunrise is one of our favorite ways to start a day of adventuring in Linville Gorge – and the sunrise views are often nothing short of spectacular.

-Hawksbill Trail: the hike
+Hawksbill Mountain: the hike

-The hike begins at the Hawksbill trailhead off the gravel NC Forest Service 210 (view maps and driving directions), hiking southwest into a young hardwood forest with scattered pine.
+The hike begins at a trailhead off the gravel NC Forest Service 210 (view maps and driving directions), hiking southwest into a young hardwood forest with scattered pine.
 The trail meanders through a tight switchback at .2 mile, veering north.
 The hike passes a small, shallow cave at .3 mile and arcs westbound.

 Views from the summit are simply spectacular, stretching far and wide into Linville Gorge and the surrounding forest.
 Shortoff Mountain dominates the southern horizon behind Table Rock, framing the nearby Lake James.
-To the northeast, the far distant Linville Falls plummet through the entrance to the gorge, their thundering cascades audible from Hawksbill on a still day.
+To the northeast, the far distant Linville Falls plummet through the entrance to the gorge, their thundering cascades audible from the mountaintop on a still day.